RubenPants/Toledo-Lecture-Downloader/README.md

 ## Q&A
-#### I could not find the seg-1-...
-HTTP-request in the Network pane
+#### I could not find the *seg-1-...* HTTP-request in the Network pane
-// TODO

-#### I could not find the seg-1-... prefix
+First make sure you are getting HTTP-requests, it is always a safe bet to refresh the page (press CTRL+R).
+If you still cannot find the *seg-1-...* request, then try to search for another request that often reoccurs.
+The needed HTTP-request will always contain an index specifying which segment is requested, so search for this.

+#### The download is incomplete
+You must have a stable internet connection whilst downloading.
+If you start the download but don't finish it (e.g. if you stop downloading after 40min from a 2hr lecture), then the downloading process will end and only the first 40min downloaded will be saved.
+You'll have to start the downloading process all over again if you want the full lecture to be downloaded.

+#### It said *Download finished* but there is no video file
-It is possible that not all lectures use the same segment syntax as described above.
-In the case the *Request url* does not contain *seg-1-...* it will always be possible to do the following:
+It is possible that not all lectures use the same segment syntax (i.e. the *Request url* does not contain *seg-1-...*).
+It will always be possible to do the following:

-1. Manually change the url.
-Normally, the request-url will have some kind of accumulating index (e.g. *part-1-...*), in this case, replace this index with the following: *[i]*.
+1. You can manually change the url.
+Normally, the request-url will have some kind of accumulating index (e.g. *lec-1-...* instead of *seg-1-...*), in this case, replace this index with the following: *[i]*.
 Normally the lecture would then be downloaded without a problem.

 2. If you plan to download multiple lectures it could be quite a lot of work to manually change each url.
 It is possible to change the code